Alex Pietrangelo Game Preview: Golden Knights vs. Blues

 Pietrangelo Stats vs. the Blues

-- On defense, the Blues are giving up 72 total goals (3.1 per game) which ranks 16th in the league.
+- The Blues have given up 73 goals in total (3.0 per game), which ranks 16th in the NHL in goals allowed.

 |2023-2024 Season